-In addition to distinguishing syntactic roles, it is often useful to give symbols with syntactic role $\mathcal{T}$ an additional semantic role attribute semrole.
+In addition to distinguishing syntactic roles, it is often useful to give symbols with syntactic role \mathcal{T} an additional semantic role attribute semrole.
 The intuition behind this becomes clear from the following list of possible values.

-- element and sort: These roles represent mathematical objects and their containers. - proof and judgment: Following the Curry-Howard correspondence, these roles represent proof terms and their containers, namely judgments about mathematical objects. - error and error-type: These roles represent error objects and their containers.
+- element and sort: These roles represent mathematical objects and their containers. - proof and property: These roles represent proof terms and properties of mathematical objects. - error and error-type: These roles represent error objects and their containers.